Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 #### Signalized crosswalk

 1. Set the ego vehicle and a dummy pedestrian at an intersection, similar to the previous scenario.
-Given that the traffic light is `GREEN` by default, the ego vehicle behaves as it does at an unsignalized crosswalk, decelerating and stopping.
+Given that the traffic light for vehicles are `GREEN` by default, the ego vehicle behaves as it does at an unsignalized crosswalk, decelerating and stopping.

    ![signalized-placing-ego-vehicle](images/planning/passing-crosswalk/signalized-placing-ego-vehicle.png)